apexfarm/ApexTestKit/README.md

 ## Usage of ATKFaker

-ATKWizard is built on top of the ATKFaker, which can also be used standalone.
+ATKCommand is built on top of the ATKFaker, which can also be used standalone.
 It is ported from [faker.js](https://github.com/marak/Faker.js/).

 ### 1 Interpolation